-- May be used prior to 8:15, during lunch and after 2:15 - May be used during passing time between classes with ringers off - May be used at lunchtime

-- Music may not be audible at any time; use of one earbud is allowed - May be used by seniors in the lobby with lobby study hall privileges - Per policy JFCK cell phones must be turned off during class time unless authorized by a staff member for school purposes - May not be used in the office while students are waiting for disciplinary action - Are not allowed in ISS-phones will be collected while a student is in ISS and will be returned to the student at 2:15 - No incoming or outgoing voice calls or texts are permitted at any time during classes or study halls.
-If students need to call or text home, please come to the office to use the school phone or obtain permission to use personal cell phone - The use of cameras, including camera phones, is strictly prohibited at any time in the school.
+- May be used prior to 8:15, during lunch and after 2:15 - May be used during passing time between classes with ringers off. - Cell phone usage during academic blocks in the hallways or restrooms is not permitted. - May be used at lunch time - When phone use is permitted, music may not be audible at any time; use of one ear bud is allowed - May be used by seniors in the lobby with lobby study hall privileges - Per policy JFCK cell phones must be turned off during class time, including study halls, unless authorized by a staff member for school purposes - May not be used in the office while students are waiting to talk with a school administrator - Are not allowed in ISS-phones will be collected while a student is in ISS and will be returned to the student at 2:15 - No incoming or outgoing voice calls or texts are permitted at any time during classes or study halls.
+If students need to call or text home, please come to the office to use the school phone or obtain permission to use personal cell phone - The use of cameras, including camera phones, is strictly prohibited at any time in the school and on school transportation.
 Pictures and/or videos may be taken for school purposes, such as class pictures, athletics, or yearbooks.
 In other instances, students must obtain administrative or teacher permission before photographing or making videos of any individual. - Students privately-owned electronic devices may be subject to search if there is a reasonable suspicion that the student is violating Board policies, procedures, or school rules.
 (JFCK, JFCK-R)